cloudfoundry/cf-mysql-release/README.md

 #### SSL

-The dashboard redirect URL defaults to using the `https` scheme.
-To override this, you can change `properties.ssl_enabled` to `false`.
+The dashboard URL defaults to using the `https` scheme.
+To override this, you can change `properties.ssl_enabled` to `false` in the `cf-mysql-broker` job.

+Keep in mind that changing the `ssl_enabled` setting for an existing broker will not update previously advertised dashboard URLs.
+Visiting the old URL may fail if you are using the [SSO integration](http://docs.cloudfoundry.org/services/dashboard-sso.html), because the OAuth2 client registered with UAA will expect users to both come from and return to a URI using the scheme implied by the `ssl_enabled` setting.

 #### Implementation Details